guptaprateek98/capstone_hotel/README.md

 here the EDA was done by cleaning data, like replacing null values with satisfactory values, deleting duplicate rows, changing data-set to relevent data type which were not in relevent form.

-### Now finally tried to extract maximum possible legal questions from given data-set and tried to solve them to extract pattern and hidden analysis behind it, the question are like,
+### Now finally tried to extract maximum possible legal questions from given data-set and tried to solve them to extract pattern and hidden analysis behind it, the questions are like,

 Q1.
 Which hotel type is preferred the most?